 On the day of the election, Barry was still the underdog.
 He worked frenetically to grab every last vote, visiting at least 40 of the District's polling places.
 At the campaign party that evening in the Harambee House hotel's ballroom, he initially was reluctant proclaim victory, even after a leaked report from the morning balloting showed him with a slight lead.
 The result ended up being a squeaker, with Barry edging Tucker by around 1,500 votes.
 Even more startling was how Barry, the former black radical, had won despite finishing last in largely black Ward 8, which years later would become his base.
 Instead, he'd made up the difference with strong support in largely white, affluent neighborhoods such as Chevy Chase and Georgetown, and by winning racially-mixed areas such as Southwest Washington and Adams-Morgan.

 Barry finally saw that the primary victory was his, which made winning the November election in the Democratic-dominated District a foregone conclusion.
 As the Post reported the next day, he turned to a reporter and said, "I am the mayor."
 Outside his campaign headquarters, he stood on the sidewalk and waved in jubilation to motorists as they flashed him the V-for-victory sign.
 To one driver, he couldn't help but shout, "We did it, brother, didn't we?"

 The following January, he began a mayoral reign that would span three decades, a time in which the successes would be followed by an ignominious fall from grace, and then an almost miraculous political resurrection.
 For a more thorough account of Barry's life and career, here are his obituaries in the Postand the New York Times.
-Here also is a clip from an interview with Oprah Winfrey, which was scheduled to air on Sunday, the day that he died at age 78.
+Here also is a clip from an interview with Oprah Winfrey, which was scheduled to air the day that he died at age 78.